input-output-hk/cip72-dapp-registration/README.md

 8. Launch **cip72-cli** and follow the instructions\
 `$ yarn start`

-### Setup mnemonic wallet
+### Restore wallet from mnemonic

 1. Make sure you have `bech32` and `cardano-address` installed.
 You can test with `bech32 -v` and `cardano-address -v` or install using `cabal install bech32 cardano-address`
 2. Create `phrase.prv` file and fill it up with your mnemonic in space seperated format.
-3. Grant script permission to run `chmod +x ./scripts/setup-mnemonic-wallet.sh`
+3. Grant script permission to run `chmod +x ./scripts/restore-mnemonic-wallet.sh`
-4. Setup mnemonic wallet by running `yarn setup-mnemonic-wallet`
+4. Setup mnemonic wallet by running `yarn restore-mnemonic-wallet`
 5. Make sure your wallet has test ADA for transaction fee
 6. Query tip\
    `$ cardano-cli query tip (--mainnet | --testnet-magic NATURAL)`